New Zealand continues to ban almost all arrivals. In the meantime, behind closed borders the property market is booming at record rates…

 Currently, only the Pfizer/BioNTech vaccine is authorised for use in New Zealand.
 Around 475,000 people have received at least one dose of the vaccine and just over 150,000 are fully vaccinated.
 Those aged 50-59 have received the most vaccines out of any age group in the country.
 New Zealand plans to vaccine all over 16s by July.

 While travel to New Zealand is currently banned, Prime Minister Jacinda Ardern recently revealed that the country is looking into the possibility of more “travel bubbles”, similar to the one with Australia.

 New Zealand is on the UK’s green list, meaning that once New Zealand allows British travellers to enter, there would be no quarantine on return.
 So, when might the UK be in New Zealand’s travel bubble?
 It’s hard to say.

 In regards to potential travel bubbles, Prime Minister Arden said: “In this phase, where vaccine roll out in New Zealand is incomplete, the number of countries we can safely open up to is limited.”

 She added that a country must have the same status as New Zealand when it comes to Covid risk (i.e. the risk of bringing Covid into New Zealand must be as low as it would be if a New Zealander travelled to the UK).

 What is happening in the New Zealand property market?

-According to the latest data, New Zealand property market is “red hot”, fuelled by historically low interest rates.
-Latest data from the Real Estate Institute of New Zealand (REINZ) found that the number of sales in November had risen by nearly 30% between this spring (in New Zealand) and last.
-Moreover, it was the highest monthly sales since March 2007!
+According to the latest data, New Zealand property market is “red hot”, fuelled by historically low interest rates and lack of supply.
+Latest data from the Real Estate Institute of New Zealand (REINZ) found that the number of sales of residential property in April was the highest in an April month for 5 years!